 The ALPHIN HUMANITIES BUILDING is named in honor of Hazel C. Alphin of El Dorado.
 Formerly the dining hall, it was remodeled into a classroom and faculty office building in 1984-85.
 It contains five classrooms, two seminar rooms, faculty offices, the Kresge Art Gallery, the Fulkerson Art Studio, a drawing studio, and a faculty lounge.
 The Alphin Room, named in memory of Hendrick Alphin, is used for Board of Trustees’ meetings and other special gatherings.

 The BROWN CHAPEL AND FINE ARTS BUILDING is named in memory of William Clark Brown, Sr., Allen Brown, and Josephine Brown, all of Hot Springs.
 Named in memory of Eugene Sloan, Class of 1912, the Sloan Auditorium seats 500 and is used for plays, concerts, convocations, and lectures.
 The Edwards Pipe Organ, a Holtkamp tracker pipe organ, was installed in 1980.
 The Ellebracht Chapel is named in memory of Eleanor Ellebracht, Class of 1958; this small chapel is used for campus worship services and holds a small Pilcher pipe organ.
 The Bevens Music Room on the south side of the building is used for recitals, receptions, and meetings.
-The building also contains offices and classrooms for music faculty, practice rooms, and a choir and band room.
+The building also contains offices and classrooms for music faculty, practice rooms, a recording studio, and a choir and band room.

 The HOLLOWAY THEATRE was completed in 1991 and is named in memory of I. Graham Holloway, ’80.
 It contains a 150-seat black box theatre that can be set up for either three-quarter-round or proscenium theatre and support facilities, including a rehearsal room, a green room, set and costume workshops, and storage areas.